opnfv/vswitchperf/docs/configguide/upgrade.rst

 section of the testcase definition.
 Old configuration options were obsoleted and it is required to specify configuration parameter name in the same form as it is defined inside configuration file, i.e. in uppercase.
-Please refer to the overriding-parameters-documentation_ for additional details.
+Please refer to the :ref:`overriding-parameters-documentation` for additional details.

 **NOTE:** In case that execution of VSPERF is automated by scripts (e.g. for CI purposes), then these scripts must be checked and updated too.
 It means,